yymao/adstex/README.md

   ```

 - For citation keys that are arXiv IDs, ADS bibcodes, or DOIs,
-  `adstex` will automatically find the cooresponding bibtex entries.
+  `adstex` will automatically find the corresponding bibtex entries.

 - For first author + year citation keys, `adstex` will search on NASA ADS and
   provide you a list of candidate papers to select from.